 Best sensory friendly events in Sydney

-The MCA has launched an inclusive autism-friendly program for children and their friends and families to engage them with art in a safe and supportive environment.
+The MCA has launched an inclusive autism-friendly program for children, their friends, and families to engage them with art in a safe and supportive environment.

 What to Expect: